adaltas/node-each/README.md

 - `call`
   Execute one or several items and return a promise with the resolved value.
 Unless the `fluent` option is `false`, it is also possible to chain additional functions.
 - `end(error|options)`
   Close the scheduler.
-No further items are allowed to register with `call`, or an error is thrown.
-It returns a promise that resolves once all previously scheduled items are resolved.
-When `end` is called and each is in paused state, all paused items are resolved with `undefined` or an error if any.
+No further items are allowed to register with `call`, or the returned promise is rejected.
+It returns a promise that resolves once all previously scheduled items resolve.
+When `end` is called and the scheduler is in paused state, all paused items are resolved with `undefined` or an error if any.
   Available options:
   - `error`
     Reject the returned promise and every registered item that is not yet executed with an error.
 All scheduled items not yet executed are resolved with an error.
 In `relax` mode, only the promise returned by `end` is rejected with an error.